 What is revalidation?

 Revalidation exists to improve public protection by ensuring individuals continue to remain fit to practice inline with the requirements of professional registration, throughout their career.

-Built on existing employment arrangements, revalidation with the NMC adds requirements that encourage individuals to seek regular feedback from service users and colleagues, reflect on the code and seek confirmation from a third party that the necessary requirements have been met.
+Revalidation with the NMC includes requirements that encourage individuals to seek regular feedback from service users and colleagues, reflect on the code and seek confirmation from a third party that the necessary requirements have been met.